-The 'Private Equity Development: Hospitality Focus' course discusses the rapidly evolving real estate investment and development industry, and addresses the shifting perception of capital partners.
-The course covers major facets of creating a private equity development business while focusing on hotel development projects.
-The course discusses partnerships, fund raising, syndication of equity on one hand, and elaborates on key industry disruptors around the rise of technology and sharing economy on the other - crowdfunding, home / office sharing, online travel agencies and others.
+The 'Private Equity Development: Hotel Focus' course discusses the rapidly evolving real estate investment and development industry, and addresses the shifting perception of capital partners.
+The course covers major facets of creating a private equity development business while focusing on hotel development and conversion / adaptive reuse projects.
+The course discusses partnerships, fund raising, syndication of equity on one hand, and elaborates on key industry disruptors around the rise of technology and sharing economy on the other - home / office sharing, online travel agencies, crowdfunding and other disruptors.
 We also discuss the growing movement around the next generation of travelers and its impact on hotel investment and development.